Skip to content

 Welcome to the English area of our website

-Here are our subject leaders for English at St James':
+Our subject leaders for English at St James' are:

 Reading & Writing: Miss Tindall & Mrs. Bibby